peter-yanase/obsidian-advanced-ruby/README.md

 ## Roadmap

-- This plugin is considered feature‑complete.
+- This plugin is considered feature-complete.
 No new features are planned beyond maintenance.
 - Feature requests, bug reports, and pull requests are welcome.

-## Security
+## Security Concerns

 - This plugin does not store or transmit any data and requires no internet connection.
 - I use this plugin daily and fix issues as I encounter them.
 If you prefer a version reviewed by the Obsidian team, use version 1.03.

 ## Acknowledgments